jwuensche/openmensa-rs/README.md

 ---

-> :exclamation: This project requires rust >= 1.40

 ## Basic usage 🔧

 This library provides a way to build request to the openmensa api and deserialize into rust structures.